Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: Introduction

 \subsection{Bounded strictly pseudoconvex domains as a model case}

-Let $\Omega \subset \CC^n$ be a $C^k$ bounded strictly pseudoconvex domain for $k\ge 7$.
-In \cite{Cheng1980OnTE}, Cheng and Yau proved that there is a unique complete Kähler-Einstein metric on $\Omega$ constructed by a global strictly plurisubharmonic defining function.
-This leads to an interesting question: \textit{Does there exist a complete cscK metric that is not K\"ahler–Einstein on bounded strictly pseudoconvex domains?}
+As a concrete model case of Question~\ref{ques:main}, we next consider bounded strictly pseudoconvex domains, where the rigidity problem admits a particularly geometric form.
+Let $\Omega \subset \CC^n$ be a bounded strictly pseudoconvex domain.
+In \cite{Cheng1980OnTE}, Cheng and Yau proved that there is a unique complete Kähler-Einstein metric on $\Omega$ constructed by a global strictly plurisubharmonic defining function if $\partial \Omega \in C^7$.
+This leads to the following natural question: \emph{Can a bounded strictly pseudoconvex domain carry a complete cscK metric that is not K\"ahler--Einstein?}

-On bounded strictly pseudoconvex domains, there are two natural classes of complete K\"ahler metrics: the Bergman metric $\omega_B$, and metrics $\omega_\rho$ arising from strictly plurisubharmonic defining functions: defining functions of $\Omega$ naturally produce a class of complete K\"ahler metrics, and any two such metrics differ by a term of the form $\sqrt{-1}\,\partial\bar\partial u$ for some potential $u$.
-We will discuss this in Section~5 for details.
-For these two types of metrics, we obtain: